Hopstar Number 39 Brewery Tap Home

 The Hopstar brewery is also located nearby in Darwen.
 It was founded by the bar's co-owner, Barry Tyson as a hobby to produce some great local beers using only the finest ingredients - we don't do cheap.
 The enjoyment is in producing good quaffing ale where folk come back for more.
 To affirm our beers are top-notch, Hopstar Real Ales have won over 20 awards nationwide.
 Visit the Hopstar Brewery website.

-The bar also sells draught Real Ciders and Perrys from independent cider makers and was voted CAMRA Cider Pub of the Year in 2014.
+The bar also sells draught Real Ciders and Perrys from independent cider makers and was voted CAMRA Cider Pub of the Year in 2014 and again in 2017.
 We also stock a range of famously strong Belgian beers and lagers.

 Oh the wonderful music!
 Don't come here expecting an average 'pub band', live music at Number 39 is well aside from that beaten track.
 We cater for Jazz, Reggae/Ska, Blues, Western/Bluegrass/TexMex, World/Folk and Roots music as well as other alternative styles.